exercism/jq/docs/RESOURCES.md

 - Github: [stedolan/jq][github]
 - Supplementary documentation: [stedolan/jq/wiki][wiki]
 - [jqplay.org][jqplay], an online "playground" for interacting with a jq interpreter
+- [ijq][ijq], interactive jq tool, like jqplay for the commandline.
 - [Exercism jq Cookbook][cook], an effort created by [@sshine][sshine].

 ## JSON